APARUP-ROY/SentimAI/README.md

 # SentimAI

-An emotionally intelligent chatbot using FAISS for vector search, Groq for conversational AI, and VADER for sentiment analysis.
-Implements embeddings with HuggingFace and ensures context-driven responses stored locally in FAISS.
+SentimAI is an innovative chatbot that redefines AI conversations by integrating emotional intelligence and advanced contextual understanding.
+Powered by FAISS for efficient vector search, Groq for state-of-the-art conversational AI, and VADER for sentiment analysis, SentimAI provides personalized, empathetic, and context-driven responses.
+This project leverages HuggingFace embeddings to ensure precise text representation and stores interactions locally for seamless context retention.
+Whether the sentiment is positive, negative, or neutral, SentimAI adapts its tone and style to mimic human-like conversations, creating a truly engaging and emotionally intelligent AI experience.